kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 ClojureScript - live reloading.
 We used Figwheel to reload our code whenever it changed, and we looked at the principles behind writing code that is reloadable.
-Equipped with this knowledge, we can take our productivity to the next level and enjoy much quicker feedback that we normally get with JavaScript.
+Equipped with this knowledge, we can take our productivity to the next level and enjoy much quicker feedback than we normally get with JavaScript.
 We now know:

 - How to start Figwheel from the command line
 - How Figwheel reloads code when it changes